rtheerdham/mule/README.md

 - Give executable perms on mule bin
 - Package the invenory API app into jar file and place it inside `apps` folder in mule runtime
 - Integrate mule runtime with Anypoint Platform(using Ansible)
-- start the mule with `mule start` command and see the server running from Anupoint platform UI
+- start the mule with `mule start` command and see the server running from Anypoint platform UI

 ## In VPC2